Lightning-AI/pytorch-lightning/docs/source-pytorch/data/iterables.rst

 Using LightningDataModule
 -------------------------

-You can set more than one :class:`~torch.utils.data.DataLoader` in your :class:`~lightning.pytorch.core.datamodule.LightningDataModule` using its DataLoader hooks and Lightning will use the correct one.
+You can set more than one :class:`~torch.utils.data.DataLoader` in your :class:`~lightning_pytorch.core.datamodule.LightningDataModule` using its DataLoader hooks and Lightning will use the correct one.

 .. testcode::